xperterra/CA-Core/src/pagecontent/profile-patient-intro.md

 Key differences from [USCoreR4 Patient](https://build.fhir.org/ig/HL7/US-Core-R4/StructureDefinition-us-core-patient.html):

-- Removed US Race (no Canadian requirement)
+* Removed US Race (no Canadian requirement)
-- Added slice to Patient.identifier
+* Added slice and extensions to Patient.identifier
-- Added extensions to Patient.address
+* Added extensions to Patient.address
-- Retained FHIR default ValueSet instead of US Simple-Language (some existing Canadian specs appear to use full http://tools.ietf.org/html/bcp47)
+* Retained FHIR default ValueSet instead of US Simple-Language (some existing Canadian specs appear to use full http://tools.ietf.org/html/bcp47)

 ## Mandatory Data Elements
 All elements or attributes defined in FHIR have cardinality as part of their definition - a minimum number of required appearances and a maximum number.
 Most elements have a minimum cardinality of 0, which means that they may be missing from a resource when it is exchanged between systems.

 Canadian Core Patient Profile defines following elements with minimum cardinality of 1 or as mandatory (i.e data MUST be present).

 **Each Patient must have:**